freme-project/freme-docker/README.md

 - Create a [partition data](PARTITION_DATA.md);
 - run docker-compose build under /opt/freme-docker folder;

+### How to start?

+After following install steps, you are read to use FREME-NER.
+Just run ```docker-compose up`` under freme-docker folder.

 ## Supported Docker versions
 This image is officially supported on Docker version 1.9.1.